 Clear Your Browser Cache

-This is very important.
 The cookies stored by your browser tell the websites that you have been looking for those flights and the prices go up so always clear your browser cache before checking flights or doing anything that requires bookings.
+There has been evidence this isn’t true but hey does it hurt or clean up a little any way?

 Use Comparison Websites